CMU-Graphics/Scotty3D/docs/pathtracer/shadow_rays.md

 ## Sample results:

-The head of Peter Schröder rendered with an area light from above.
+The head of Peter Schröder rendered with hemishphere lighting.

 ![shadow_area](new_results/shadow_peter.png)